expo/expo/apps/expo-payments/README.md

 This is an ejected Expo app that can be used to test the `expo-in-app-purchases` module.

-It has a bundle ID of `dev.expo.Payments` and an application ID of `com.example.payments`.
+It has a bundle ID of `dev.expo.Payments` and an application ID of `com.expo.payments`.
 This is important because it matches the app entries we set up in [App Store Connect](https://appstoreconnect.apple.com/) and [Google Play Console](https://developer.android.com/distribute/console/) respectively.